Cats are especially good at hiding pain and discomfort.

 Since it is cats’ nature to hide pain, it becomes difficult, if not impossible, to understand when a cat needs care.

-Before making any conclusions about your cat, however, understand these three (3) most likely causes your cat is restless and can’t get comfortable and what you can do to remediate them:
+Before making any conclusions about your cat, however, understand these three (3) most likely causes your cat to be restless and can’t get comfortable and what you can do to remediate them:

 - Pain and illness